 The GLP is a unique exchange program with Waseda University that is designed to cultivate leaders among advanced undergraduates interested in Asia.
-It is a year-long program taught in English with special curricular elements that allow students to explore topics related to leadership, Asia-American relations, as well as courses in students’ academic discipline.
+It is a year-long program taught in English with special curricular elements that allow students to explore topics related to leadership, Asia-American relations, and courses in students' academic discipline.
 As a GLP Fellow, you live in an international student dormitory located near campus.
 Housing costs are part of this unique exchange program and thus, you only need to pay for travel, meals, utilities, facilities fee and incidentals.

-The special curriculum of the GLP includes the U.S.-Japan Zemi and the Global Leadership Fellows Forum.
-The “Zemi” is a unique Japanese collaborative seminar focused on group projects, field studies, and public presentations.
-It consists of GLP exchange students from U.S. institutions and Waseda students who have spent the previous year at one of Waseda’s exchange partner institutions in the U.S. The Global Leadership Fellows Forum is a student-led academic community that aims to foster leadership among its cohort and includes group research projects and a field trip.
+The unique curriculum of the GLP includes the U.S.-Japan Zemi and the Global Leadership Fellows Forum.
+The "Zemi" is a unique Japanese collaborative seminar focused on group projects, field studies, and public presentations.
+It consists of GLP exchange students from U.S. institutions and Waseda students who have spent the previous year at one of Waseda's exchange partner institutions in the U.S. The Global Leadership Fellows Forum is a student-led academic community that fosters leadership among its cohort and includes group research projects and a field trip.
 As a Fellow, you also have the option to take the remaining courses in the disciplines of your choosing, including Japanese language at the appropriate level.

 The GLP is only available for the academic year.

 The SILS exchange program is only available for the academic year or spring term.